Physician Assisted Suicide (PAS)

-law in California currently allows adults of sound mind to "execute
+law in California allowed adults of sound mind to "execute

 a declaration governing the withholding or withdrawal of life